sms-gateway-drupal/drupalsms.com/index.md

 layout: default
 ---

-Drupalsms.com is just an info site for a Drupal project `SMS gateway`.
+Drupalsms.com is just an info site for a Drupal project [https://www.drupal.org/project/sms_gateway](SMS gateway).

 SMS gateway currently in Drupal 7.x.
 The plan for 8.x port, will not happen any time soon.